Can Bladder Leaks and Urinary Incontinence Be Cured?

 Urinary incontinence – sometimes referred to as bladder leakage – is one of the most common symptoms of overactive bladder (OAB).
 There are several types of urinary incontinence, and some patients experience a mixture of types.
 Though urinary incontinence affects older adults at higher rates than younger adults (especially among women), any bladder leakage is not a normal part of aging, can have a significant impact on quality of life, and may be a sign of an underlying health problem.

 Because the condition severely impacts patients’ quality of life, preventing them from participating in activities like exercise and travel, effective treatment for urinary incontinence is of the utmost importance.
-So the question arises, is there a cure for overactive bladder-related urinary incontinence?
+So the question arises, can incontinence be cured?
+Many also wonder, can OAB be cured?
 Keep reading to learn more about treatment options for bladder leakages caused by OAB.

 What causes urinary incontinence?